yabellini/docs.carpentries.org/topic_folders/lesson_development/curriculum_advisory_committees.md

 - Prepare agenda for regular meetings, including time estimates for each item.
 - Set the agenda and send it out along with any other relevant documents to committee members at least one week in advance of meeting.
 - Assign meeting roles.
-- Serve as primary point of contact for Maintainers.
+- Serve as primary point of contact for Maintainers
 - Watch lesson repositories for instances where the CAC is mentioned.
 Respond in a timely fashion, including letting Maintainers and contributors know when items are going to be considered at the next meeting.
 - Generally watch lesson repositories for items that may come under the CAC’s purview, according to the CAC consultation rubric, even if not mentioned.
 - Communicate with lesson Maintainers and contributors, through GitHub issues, about decisions made by the CAC.
 Put contributors and Maintainers in touch with CAC members who will assist with implementation.
-- Notify Curriculum Team Lead (Toby Hodges) if a CAC member needs to step down mid-term or becomes unresponsive to communications, so that Core Team can help recruit replacement if needed.
+- Notify Curriculum Team Lead ([Toby Hodges](mailto:tobyhodges@carpentries.org)) if a CAC member needs to step down mid-term or becomes unresponsive to communications, so that Core Team can help recruit replacement if needed.
 - Approve meeting minutes.
 - Fulfill all other responsibilities of a CAC member.